fastly/fastly-exporter/README.md

 specify an explicit set of service IDs to export by using the `-service xxx` flag.
 (Service IDs are available at the top of your [Fastly dashboard][db].)
-You can also include only those services whose name matches a regex by using the `-service-allowlist '^Production'` flag, or skip any service whose name matches a regex by using the `-service-blocklist '.*TEST.*'` flag.
+You can also include only those services whose name matches a regex by using the `-service-allowlist '^Production'` flag, or elide any service whose name matches a regex by using the `-service-blocklist '.*TEST.*'` flag.

 [db]: https://manage.fastly.com/services/all

-For tokens with access to a lot of services, it's possible to "shard" the services among different instances of the fastly-exporter by using the `-service-shard` flag.
+For tokens with access to a lot of services, it's possible to "shard" the services among different fastly-exporter instances by using the `-service-shard` flag.
 For example, to shard all services between 3 exporters, you would start each exporter as

 ```
 fastly-exporter [common flags] -service-shard 1/3